Lori Loughlin’s Friends Are Keeping Their Distance Amid College Admissions Scandal, Per ‘Us’

 “It’s absolutely shocking. … Nobody knew and nobody would expect this from [Lori and her husband Mossimo Giannulli].
 They are good people and it’s very sad to hear this went on.
 It’s disappointing.
 There’s going to be backlash and people already want to distance themselves.
 The fact that this was the example and life lesson they taught their daughters is just very surprising, knowing who they are,” an insider told the outlet.

 Loughlin and Giannulli were both arrested earlier this month after being indicted in the case.
-Lori was released on $1 million bail, and will face a judge in Boston next week.
+Loughlin was released on $1 million bail, and will face a judge in Boston next week.

 “This is Lori’s worst nightmare — not only for her, but for her children and extended family.
 It’s a very scary time for them,” another source stated.